Arrested for a Gun Crime in the Bay Area?

 Our San Jose Gun Crime Lawyer Can Help

 There are defense strategies for fighting back against gun crime and weapons charges.
 For instance, you can lawfully defend yourself and others with a firearm in some cases.
 You may be able to argue you shot a person because you had reason to believe your life was in imminent and grave danger.
 It may also be possible to argue that you were unaware you were carrying a firearm.
-This is a common reason why people are stopped with guns and sometimes charged with a crime.
 However, these are only two of many possible defense strategies that may be able to help you avoid a conviction.

 San Jose gun crime lawyer Thomas Nicholas Cvietkovich can review your situation and help you determine options for fighting gun crime charges.
 Our firm takes cases in San Jose and the surrounding areas.
 If you want to discuss avoiding some of the possible consequences discussed above, we offer free initial consultations.